Land Availability Assessment

-Initial Assessment (Stages 1 and 2a)
+Initial Assessment (Stage 1 and 2a)

 Detailed Assessment (Stage 2b)

-Map of all sites and results of the initial Land Availability Assessment
+Results of the Land Availability Assessment

 The intention is for the land availability assessment to include a database that allows regular editing and updating when further information or evidence becomes available.